 - Free aftercare for life

-New Bridge Foundation in Berkeley, California is here to help individuals discover how to manage their dual diagnosis and find healthy ways to cope.
-During short-term residential rehab (Helios) and our other addiction treatment programs, our friendly, tight-knit staff of qualified professionals provide comfort and support as individuals develop the necessary tools to positively transform their lives.
-Begin the journey by calling 866-772-8491.
+New Bridge Foundation® in Berkeley, California is here to help individuals discover how to manage their dual diagnosis and find healthy ways to cope.
+During short-term residential rehab (Helios) and our other addiction treatment programs, our friendly, tightly-knit team of qualified professionals provides comfort and support as individuals develop the necessary tools to positively transform their lives.
+Begin the journey today by calling 866.772.8491.